natalieMillman/markdown-to-pdf/README.md

 1. **Toggle Theme**: Use the moon/sun button in the header to switch between light and dark modes
 2. **Upload File** (Optional): Drag and drop a markdown file or click to browse and select
+3. **Configure PDF Settings**:
+   - Choose page format (A4, Letter, Legal, or Custom)
+   - Select orientation (Portrait or Landscape)
+   - Click "Show Advanced" to adjust margins and custom page sizes
-3. **Enter Content**: Type or paste your markdown content in the left panel
+4. **Enter Content**: Type or paste your markdown content in the left panel
-4. **Live Preview**: Watch the real-time preview update in the right panel
+5. **Live Preview**: Watch the real-time preview update in the right panel
-5. **Print Preview**: Click "Print Preview" to see how your document will look when printed
+6. **Print Preview**: Click "Print Preview" to see how your document will look when printed
-6. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
+7. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
-7. **Generate PDF**: Click the "Generate PDF" button to download your document
+8. **Generate PDF**: Click the "Generate PDF" button to download your document with custom formatting
-8. **Load Sample**: Use the "Load Sample" button to see example markdown content
+9. **Load Sample**: Use the "Load Sample" button to see example markdown content
-9. **Clear Content**: Use the "Clear" button to start fresh
+10. **Clear Content**: Use the "Clear" button to start fresh

 ## Supported Markdown Features